mount etna sicily

 Etna and Alcantara tour price range €69 - €89

 This is an evergreen among Etna's tours.
 Who choose to buy this Alcantara Etna excursion will get to see in a single day two of the most iconic landscapes of Sicily’s east coast; Mount Etna and the picturesque Gorges of the Alcantara.
-This full day tour last 8 hour.
-It includes a 2 hours walk, the descent into a cave and finally, after lunch, a visit with a swim into the river that ploughs the fantastic Canyon of the Alcantara.
+This full-day tour lasts 8 hours.
+It includes a 2 hours walk, the descent into a cave, and finally, after lunch, a visit with a swim into the river that plows the fantastic Canyon of the Alcantara.

 Mount Etna Wine tour price range €99 - €139

 Yes, the flanks of Mount Etna host a large and picturesque wine district.
-The Tour of Mount Etna and the wine district is the ideal solution for those travellers who wish to visit the volcano and taste some Etna wines paired with local food.
-A wine tour includes; some off-road through the Etna woodland, a brief walk (45-60 minutes) the tasting of wines, a full lunch and in the afternoon a drive through the Alcantara Valley and a walking tour of the town of Castiglione di Sicilia.
+The Tour of Mount Etna and the wine district is the ideal solution for those travelers who wish to visit the volcano and taste some Etna wines paired with local food.
+A wine tour includes; some off-road through the Etna woodland, a brief walk (45-60 minutes) the tasting of wines, a full lunch, and in the afternoon a drive through the Alcantara Valley, and a walking tour of the town of Castiglione di Sicilia.
 When buying this tour, ask if the company uses Jeeps.

 Can you climb Mount Etna without a guide?

 Well, yes, you can climb Etna alone, as long as you do not go over 2800 meters (9500 Ft.)
 Is it worth hiking far from the summit of Mt.
 Etna?
 Yes, between 1500 and 2800 meters ( 5000 and 9500 ft.), there are plenty of beautiful hiking trails, and the landscape is fantastic.
-To find out more about Etna self-guided tours, you can read our dedicated article.
+To find out more about Etna's self-guided tours, you can read our dedicated article about Hike in Sicily.
 Please keep in mind that even though Etna is not a very explosive volcano, it is one of the most active on the planet.
-The closer you get to the summit, the higher the risk of accidents become.
+The closer you get to the summit, the higher the risk of accidents becomes.
 Therefore, please be always cautious and evaluate if it’s the case to stop your climb to the summit.